kth-step/kth-step.github.io/_pages/projects.md

 ### Multicore

-In the HolBA Multicore project we extend the HolBA's BIR with multicore semantics for RISC-V.
+In the HolBA Multicore project we extend the HolBA's BIR with the promising-semantics for multicore RISC-V.

 ## [Microarchitectural Modelling and Verification](mil)